Reconnectads: Background, notations, and recollections

 Toric varieties may be constructed from the combinatorial data of a \emph{lattice} (free finitely generated Abelian group) $N$ and a \emph{fan} (collection of strongly convex rational polyhedral cones closed under taking intersections and faces) $\Sigma$ in $N\otimes_{\mathbb{Z}}\mathbb{R}$.
 Each cone in a fan gives rise to an affine variety, the affine spectrum of the semigroup algebra of the dual cone.
 Gluing these affine varieties together according to face maps of cones gives an algebraic variety denoted $X(\Sigma)$ and called the toric variety associated to the fan $\Sigma$.

 It is known that a toric variety $X(\Sigma)$ is projective if and only if $\Sigma$ is a normal fan of a convex polytope $\calP$, uniquely determined from $\Sigma$ up to normal equivalence.
 In such situation, we also use the notation $X(\calP)$ instead of $X(\Sigma)$.
-The variety $X(\calP)$ is smooth if and only if $\calP$ is a \emph{Delzant polytope}, that is a polytope for which the slopes of the edges of the vertex form a basis of the lattice $N$.
+The variety $X(\calP)$ is smooth if and only if $\calP$ is a \emph{Delzant polytope}, that is a polytope for which the slopes of the edges adjacent to each given vertex form a basis of the lattice~$N$.

 For a complex toric variety $X_{\mathbb{C}}(\calP)$ corresponding to an $n$-dimensional Delzant polytope $\calP$, the Betti numbers of $X_{\mathbb{C}}(\calP)$ are given by the coefficients $h_i$ of the $h$-polynomial of $\calP$